esrako/AndroidTwitterAppRedux/README.md

 * [x] User can **select "retweet" from detail view or timeline** to retweet a tweet which would result in retweet icon color to turn from grey to green and retweet count to increment in both details page and timeline page for that tweet.
 * [x] User can **select "favorite" from detail view or timeline** to favorite a tweet which would result in favorite icon color to turn from grey to yellow and favorites count to increment in both details page and timeline page for that tweet.
 * [x] User can **select "unfavorite" from detail view or timeline** to unfavorite a tweet which would result in favorite icon color to turn from yellow to grey and favorites count to decrement in both details page and timeline page for that tweet.
 * [x] User can **select "un-retweet" from detail view or timeline** to undo a retweet which would result in retweet icon color to turn from green to grey and retweet count to decrement in both details page and timeline page for that tweet.
-Please note that un-retweet is supported only on a fresh page for now.
+Please note that for now un-retweet is supported only on previously retweeted tweets, immediately back to back retweet-unretweet is not suported.
+Back to back unretweet-retweet is supported.

 ## Video Walkthrough